New online online booking system introduced at some of Derry's recycling centres

 Contact

-A new online online booking system for large vans will come into effect from today at Derry's main recycling centres at Pennyburn, and Strathfoyle and Strahans Road.
+A new online online booking system for large vans has been introduced at Derry's recycling centres at Pennyburn and Strathfoyle and Strahans Road in Strabane.

 Centre operators, Derry City and Strabane District Council, say the move is being taken in an effort to improve accessibility to its services.